oneclickvirt/oneclickvirt.github.io/docs/en/guide/pve/pve_kvm.md

 | Storage    | local disk     |
 | IPv6 Addon | Not attached by default |

-### Version Requiring Manual Specification of IPV4 Address
+### Manually Assign Additional IPV4 Addresses to Open Virtual Machines

 - Manual specification of IPV4 address with subnet length in the command is required.
 - If the host machine comes with an IPV6 subnet, you can choose whether to add an IPV6 address additionally.